chzappsinc/react-native-animated-stickers-chz/README.md

 # STEP 2 - Initializing on App

-Our keyboard want's to know our app name and also if we use external sticker So you need initialize the keyboard in App.js or on your initial screen
+**Our keyboard want's to know our app name and also if we use external sticker So we need initialize the keyboard in App.js or on your initial screen**

 ```javascript
 import AnimatedSticker from 'react-native-animated-stickers-chz';